violetr/fem/README.md

 - experiments-NORBand20newsgroup.ipynb
 - experiments-simulations.ipynb

-contain the experiments and comparisons described in the Section 3 of the paper. `plotnine` and `matplotlib` are required for the plots.
+contain the experiments and comparisons described in the Section 3 of the paper. `plotnine`, `umap-learn` and `matplotlib` are required for the plots.

 We run the t-EM algorithm implemented by the function `EmSkew` from the R library `EMMMIXskew`.